lubuntu-team/manual/source/5/5.1/lxqt-panel.rst

 To turn off searching in the menu uncheck the :guilabel:`Filter menu entries` and :guilabel:`Show matching entries checkbox`.
 Leave both of these checked to allow searching.
 To set the most number of search results in the menu change the :guilabel:`Maximum visible items` field.
 To change how wide each search result can be change the :guilabel:`Max. item width` field.
 To not hide what section of the menu everyone has :guilabel:`Hide menu entries while searching` checkbox.
 To not clear your search upon opening the menu again uncheck the :guilabel:`Clear search upon showing menu` checkbox.

 .. image:: menu-pref.png
-I think there needs to be a system in place to keep this data safe so that future generations have the opportunity to see / hear the history.
-You know this would never happen to financial data.
-Banks and insurance companies have disaster recovery plans in place where they back up to multiple locations including bunkers so the data could be restored in a very short period of time.

 To customize the desktop switcher right click on the desktop switcher :menuselection:`Configure Desktop Switcher` or press the :guilabel:`Gear` button.
 To change the number of rows on your desktop change the :guilabel:`Number of rows` field.
 To change how desktops are labeled change the :guilabel:`Desktop Labels` field.
 To change the name of each desktop enter a name under :guilabel:`Desktop Names`.